How to Choose the Best English Bridle for Your Horse

 Anatomical Bridle

 The anatomical bridle concept is relatively new, and while it is not technically its own classification of bridle, the unique structure needs its own explanation.
 The anatomical bridle is designed to accommodate a horse's head shape using deep studies of equine anatomy in order to avoid putting pressure on sensitive areas.
 Unlike a traditional bridle with separate cheekpieces for both the noseband and bit, many anatomical bridles feature a single, wider cheekpiece that attaches to the noseband.
 This helps to avoid direct pressure and rubbing across delicate nasal bones.
 Other anatomical bridles continue to use independent cheekpieces, but with different shaping throughout the noseband structure to relieve pressure and maximize freedom of the airways.
-Anatomical bridles also typically feature different placements of the throat latch for gentler contact.
+Anatomical bridles also typically feature different placements of the throatlatch for gentler contact.

-One thing to know about anatomical bridles is that there are a variety of different shapes and designs to choose from.
+One thing to note about anatomical bridles is that there are a variety of different shapes and designs to choose from.
 As riders, we know not every horse has the same head shape.
 This is why brands have created many different designs in hopes that there will be an ideal anatomical bridle for each and every horse.
 If your horse did not like a certain bridle, give another design a try!

 Bitless Bridle

 Some riders and trainers seek out an entirely different approach to human-horse communication by riding without a bit.
-While English disciplines primarily rely on a bit in the horse's mouth as the foundation for communication, Western riders have taken a broader approach.
-Originating from the Western world, hackamore bridles and other bitless options use nose pressure instead of a bit for hand aides.
+While English disciplines primarily rely on a bit in the horse's mouth as the foundation for communication, western riders have taken a broader approach.
+Originating from the western world, hackamore bridles and other bitless options use nose pressure instead of a bit for hand aides.

 While hackamores and bitless bridles are continuing to gain popularity in English disciplines, they are often prohibited in competitions.
 When in doubt, check your discipline's rulebook to make sure your bitless bridle is allowed.

-Types of Nosebands
+Types of Bridle Nosebands

+Bridles may differ in numerous ways, but the noseband is one of the main distinguishing features that can change the way a bridle functions.
 Nosebands are designed to limit your horse's ability to open their mouth, which helps maintain consistent contact between the rider and bit.
 Although there are many different noseband types, not every one is accepted for every competition, or even appropriate for every horse.
 In this section, we will go through the most common types of nosebands as well as how they work and how they should fit.

 Cavesson Noseband

 The cavesson noseband is one of the most common in English riding.
 This noseband features a simple leather piece that wraps around the horse's nose and clasps under the chin.
-Because of their basic design, cavesson nosebands apply the least amount of 'force' and are often used on horses who accept the bit (ones that do not attempt evasive maneuvers).
+Because of their basic design, cavesson nosebands apply the least amount of force and are often used on horses who accept the bit (ones that do not attempt evasive maneuvers).

-A traditional cavesson can be seen in just about every type of English discipline, as well as Western and endurance riding.
+A traditional cavesson can be seen in just about every type of English discipline, as well as western and endurance riding.

-How it should fit: A cavesson noseband should sit about one to two fingers below the horse's cheekbone.
+A cavesson noseband should sit about one to two fingers below the horse's cheekbone.
 It should be level across the nose and you should be able to fit one or two fingers in between the noseband and underneath the jaw.
 It should be snug but not overly tight.

 Flash Noseband Attachment

-Flash nosebands are popular among most English disciplines, but they are not permitted in all English disciplines such as hunter classes.
+Flash nosebands are popular among most English disciplines, but they are not permitted in all English disciplines (such as hunter classes).

-How it should fit: The cavesson portion should be positioned level and about one or two fingers below the cheekbone.
+The cavesson portion should be positioned level and about one or two fingers below the cheekbone.
 The flash portion should sit on the nasal bone but not press into the soft tissue of the horse's nose.
 It should be placed in front of the bit, and the flash buckle should be positioned near the flash loop or under the chin to prevent pinching against the bit.
 As with the cavesson, a good rule of thumb is to have one to two fingers of room between the flash and the jaw.

 Crank Noseband

 A crank noseband looks similar to a traditional cavesson noseband, but with one key difference.
-A noseband with a 'crank' mechanism allows for a more adjustable and flexible fit.
+A noseband with a crank mechanism allows for a more adjustable and flexible fit.
 This gives the rider greater control over the tightness of the noseband than a typical cavesson.
 Therefore, a crank noseband prevents the horse from opening its mouth wide or crossing its jaw.
 It also allows the noseband to follow the horse's natural shape for a more comfortable placement.

 Care should be taken when using a crank noseband, so as not to place too much pressure on the horse's sensitive nose.
 A crank noseband bridle can be seen with and without flash attachments and may be used in virtually any competition.

-How it should fit: Like a plain cavesson, the crank noseband should fit level and one to two fingers below the cheekbone.
+Like a plain cavesson, the crank noseband should fit level and one to two fingers below the cheekbone.
 The crank design has a buckle system that allows the rider to adjust the placement for a natural fit.

 Grackle or Figure-8 Noseband